gvwilson/sensibleadventures/nardica/nardica.md

 It only took Aunt Naggie a minute to gather up a trio of sturdy mesh bags and an ancient handheld piece of tech that would tell them if anything was toxic.
+Iffy slipped a few of her smaller tools into a waistbelt under her coat---if she was lucky, someone in the market would have mending work she could do for a few rand while Aunt Naggie hunted for onions and soy and noodles.

-After dragging a brush through her close-cropped hair and watching sternly while Iffy, protesting, did the same, she strode down the gangplank with her foster daughter in tow.
+After dragging a brush through her close-cropped hair and watching sternly while Iffy, protesting, did the same, Aunt Naggie strode down the gangplank with her foster daughter in tow.
 One of the Marines stationed there listened patiently as Aunt Naggie explain ed where she was going.
 As she launched somewhat breathlessly into the details of her shopping list,